 New bloggers – I like to support new bloggers where I can and Google Reader is a good way to do this.
 Two new blogs I have enjoyed lately are PrimEd by third year out graduate teacher, Kirby Goodey and An Aspiring Primary Teacher by student teacher, Ashley Azzopardi.
 Both Ashley (@ashleyazzopardi) and Kirby (@KirbyGoodey) are active on Twitter too.

 I have found that Twitter is a fantastic way to keep track of other “must-read” blogs.
 Popular blog posts are often retweeted and easy to find out about if you’re a regular Twitter user.
 Finding out about blogs via Twitter is a bit of a lucky dip but you can find some real gems As Sue Waters said, it is a bit like an (ever changing) buffet!

-What do you use Google Reader for?
+What avenues do you use to reflect?

 How do you encourage your students to engage in reflection and metacognition?